 The best Dutch Universities from an international perspective, many of them also ranking in the first 150 worldwide:

 - University of Amsterdam

 - University of Groningen

-Germany has more university in total and therefore more in our list:
+Germany has more universities in total and, therefore, more on our list:

 - Ludwig Maximilian University of Munich

 - Free University of Berlin

 - RWTH Aachen University